uktrade/data-hub-frontend/README.md

 #### Running a specific spec

 `$ npm run test:functional -- --spec test/functional/cypress/specs/nav-spec.js`

-### End to end Testing

-The aim of this test suite is perform end to end tests, simulating a user flow.

-#### Setup

-Pre-requisites:

-Ensure you have [node](https://nodejs.org/en/download/) v10 installed then install dependencies:

-`$ npm install`

-#### Running the tests

-Notice that before running the tests the application should be up and running.

-By default cypress will run on electron headlessly, you can read more about it [here](https://docs.cypress.io/guides/core-concepts/launching-browsers.html#Electron-Browser)

-Execute all the tests on `specs` in chrome browser:

-`$ npm run test:e2e -- --browser chrome`

-#### Permission tags

-If you'd like to run specific permission user tests, run one of the following commands below:

-`$ npm run test:e2e:lep -- --browser chrome`

-or

-`$ npm run test:e2e:da -- --browser chrome`

-#### Running the tests manually in cypress interface

-`$ npm run test:e2e:watch`

-#### Running a specific spec

-`$ npm run test:e2e -- --spec test/end-to-end/cypress/specs/LEP/permission-spec.js`

 ### Acceptance Testing
 DEPRECATED - CURRENTLY BEING MIGRATED TO THE END-TO-END SUITE